google/copybara/docs/reference.md

 ---- | ----------- | -----------
 --change_request_parent | *string* | Commit reference to be used as parent when importing a commit using CHANGE_REQUEST workflow mode. this shouldn't be needed in general as Copybara is able to detect the parent commit message.
---last-rev | *string* | Last revision that was migrated to the destination --ignore-noop | *boolean* | Only warn about operations/transforms that didn't have any effect.
+--last-rev | *string* | Last revision that was migrated to the destination --iterative-limit-changes | *int* | Import just a number of changes instead of all the pending ones --ignore-noop | *boolean* | Only warn about operations/transforms that didn't have any effect.
 For example: A transform that didn't modify any file, non-existent origin directories, etc.

 <a id="core.move" aria-hidden="true"></a>